rodydavis/flutter_web/docs/migration_guide.md

   flutter_web_test: any

   ## ADD
-  ## You also need to add these dependencies to enable the Dart web build system
+  ## Add these dependencies to enable the Dart web build system
   build_runner: ^1.2.2
   build_web_compilers: ^1.1.0

   test: ^1.3.4

 ## REMOVE
 ## For the preview, assets are handled differently.
-You can remove or comment
+Remove or comment
 ## out this section.
 See `Assets` below for more details
 # flutter:
 #   uses-material-design: true